Skip advert

 Advertisement

-Peugeot has ensured that there’s plenty of clever tech underpinning the 208.
-It’s every inch the modern supermini, and that’s because the car is based on Peugeot’s CMP platform, something it shares with the latest Vauxhall Corsa following Peugeot/Citroen’s buyout of Opel/Vauxhall.
+There’s plenty of clever tech underpinning the Peugeot 208.
+It’s every inch the modern supermini, and that’s because the car is based on the Peugeot CMP platform, something it shares with the latest Vauxhall Corsa following Peugeot/Citroen’s buyout of Opel/Vauxhall

-The 208 and Corsa share engine technology, which is most definitely a good thing.
+The 208 and Corsa share engine technology, which is a good thing.
 The 1.2-litre three-pot PureTech unit is a gem, with very little low-down turbo lag in our preferred 99bhp PureTech version.
-It has a real fizz to the way it spins up to the red line, and, unlike in the old 208, the motor doesn’t make itself heard too much.
-The eight-speed auto gearbox isn’t brilliant, while the six-speed manual feels quite vague and rubbery.
+There’s a real fizz to the way it spins up to the red line and, unlike in the old 208, the motor doesn’t make itself heard too much.
+The six-speed manual feels quite vague and rubbery, and it's the only gearbox choice you can have with a petrol 208.
+If you need an automatic version, you’ll need to go for either a mild-hybrid 208, or an electric one.

-The suspension absorbs bumps well and remains settled over undulations the majority of the time.
-It strikes a good balance by delivering just enough comfort at motorway speeds, without compromising handling agility on twistier roads, and it feels tauter than the Renault Clio as a result.
+The suspension absorbs bumps well and remains settled over undulations most of the time.
+It strikes a good balance by delivering just enough comfort at motorway speeds, without compromising its handling on twistier roads, where the 208 feels tauter than the Renault Clio.
 At low speeds around town, it can get a bit jarring over potholes, but on the whole, it’s compliant enough to keep everyone happy.

 Advertisement - Article continues below